dasheck0/robots/readme.md

 ### Crucial

-* Tweaking game parameters
-* Minify assets
 * Check licenses

 ### Important

-* Add more robot ai types (timid, circeling, random) -> https://loonride.com/learn/phaser/slither-io-part-3 ?

 ### Nice to have

 ### Not for hackathon

+* Add more robot ai types (timid, circeling, random)
 * Add consumables - invisible, mirror, stun enemies,
 * Add randomly placed obstacles (destroyable and not destroyable)
 * Add mines as secondary weapons and add camera shake for explosion